 That is why you need to pay attention to why emails go to spam in the first place.

 One of the major reasons your emails go to spam is because of the spam filters; they have become more meticulous over the last few years!
 However, the filtering process of email service providers is obviously not 100% perfect which means that sometimes, important and legitimate emails go to spam too. 🙄

 Here are a few more reasons your email isn't landing in your primary inbox:

 - You may not be targeting the right audience which in turn may make receivers mark you as spam.
 You need to get the right kind of audience who will want to receive emails from you and who will engage with them!

-- You don’t have the permission to send them emails i.e., maybe you added email addresses from business cards you collected at a conference or you got the database from a collaboration.
-To resolve this, the first email you send to them should be, 1- personalized and not a template and 2- It should ask the receiver whether they want to keep receiving emails from you.
+- You don’t have permission to send them emails i.e., maybe you added email addresses from business cards you collected at a conference or you got the database from a collaboration.
+To resolve this, the first email you send to them should be, 1- personalized and not a template, and 2- It should ask the receiver whether they want to keep receiving emails from you.

 - One other thing that could make your emails end up in promotions or spam is low engagement rates.
-You need to figure out a way to increase your engagement rate so to avoid being flagged as spam.
+You need to figure out a way to increase your engagement rate to avoid being flagged as spam.